SDGGiesbrecht/Workspace/Documentation/Documentation Generation.md

 Dynamic elements can be especially useful when they are combined with [configuration sharing](Configuring Workspace.md#sharing-configurations-between-projects).

-Copyright dates are determined by searching `index.html` at the target location the [same way](File Headers.md#determination-of-the-dates) as for file headers.
+Copyright dates are determined by searching the contents of `index.html` at the target location the [same way](File Headers.md#determination-of-the-dates) as for file headers.

 ### Advanced